Understanding

 If a UK bank with FSCS protection collapses, the Financial Services Compensation Scheme automatically steps in to protect eligible deposits up to £120,000 per person, per authorised bank.

 In most cases, compensation is paid within 7 working days.
-The process is automatic — you do not need to submit a claim or contact the FSCS yourself.
+The process is automatic.

 Joint Accounts & FSCS Protection